HuntDownProject/HEDnsExtractor/README.md

 ## Features

-- Automatically identify IPAddr ou Networks through command line parameter or stdin
+* Implementing workflows with yaml 🔥
+* Adds support to work with multiples domains as target 🔥
+* Regex support 🥷
+* Adds support to work with IPv6 filters 🔥
-- Extract networks based on IPAddr.
+* Extract networks based on IP/Domain
-- Extract domains from networks.
+* Extract domains from networks.

+# Workflows

 ## Installation